Caeau Mynydd Mawr Marsh Fritillary Project

 Cross Hands and the surrounding area holds one of the last remaining strong populations in Britain.
 The adult butterfly can be seen flying during May and June, when it lays eggs on the leaves of the Devil’s Bit Scabious plant.
 The eggs then hatch in late summer and the caterpillars group together to form ‘larval webs’, which can be seen in August and September.
 The caterpillars then hibernate, emerging again in February.

 Please get in contact if you would like to find out more about the project, if you’re interested in visiting one of our sites, or would like to help out.

 Light summer grazing with cattle, ponies or horses is ideal, but some sites are managed with occasional mowing, as grazing is not always possible.
 We work with local livestock owners and PONT (Pori Natur a Threftadaeth - a conservation grazing organisation) to provide livestock to graze sites when needed.

-The Cross Hands area is a growth area in Carmarthenshire.
-Development in the area is identified in the Council’s development plans.
-The project is crucial for ensuring that this can go ahead without having a negative impact on the butterfly’s habitat.
-For every development, a financial contribution is made to the project, which is then used to buy or manage land on suitable sites.
+The Cross Hands area is a growth area in Carmarthenshire, identified in the Council’s Local Development Plan and Supplementary Planning Guidance.
+The project is crucial to ensuring that development can go ahead without having a negative impact on the butterfly.
+Every development makes a financial contribution to the project, which is then used to obtain and manage habitat for the butterfly.

 More from Planning